-Liability for Personal Injury: As the owner of rental real estate, the Company will face significant potential liability for personal injury claims, e.g., "slip and fall" injuries.
-Although the Company expects to carry insurance against potential liability in amounts we believe are adequate, it is possible that the Company could suffer a liability in excess of its insurance coverage.
+Liability for Personal Injury: As the owner of real estate, the Project Entity faces significant potential liability for personal injury claims, e.g., "slip and fall" injuries.
+Although the Project Entity will carry insurance against potential liability, and will transfer liability to tenants via lease contracts, it is possible that the Project Entity could suffer a liability in excess of its insurance coverage.